golang/go/CONTRIBUTING.md

 **We do not accept GitHub pull requests**
 (we use [Gerrit](https://code.google.com/p/gerrit/) instead for code review).

-Unless otherwise noted, the Go source files ared istributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE file.